 By default it offers three presets for speed : low , medium and high.
 The LED locator makes it easy to find even in dark rooms and the display indicates the fan speed.
 The face of the control comes in white but ivory and almond colored ones are also included in the package and can easily be interchanged.

 Things to note: The description of the product states the Vizia RF Remote Control as a requirement for wireless communication with the product.
 But since it is using the standard Z-Wave protocol it is supposed to work with all major Z-Wave controllers.
 Most of these controllers even provide more options for the Vizia Fan Control than the default 3 speed settings.

-With $130 this Z-Wave Fan Control is a bit more expensive than your normal fan control but it is a dedicated device that gets the job done it is supposed to do.
+With a hefty price tag Z-Wave Fan Control is a bit more expensive than your normal fan control but it is a dedicated device that gets the job done it is supposed to do.
 You can order it now via the button below: